gjbex/training-material/Python/README.md

     and query it, both with Python's sqlite3 module, and SQLAlchemy.
 1. `Decorators`: illustrates how to create decorators to wrap functions.
 1. `Descriptors`: illustrates the descriptor concept in Python
-1. `Exec`: illustrates executing a shell command from a Python script using the `subprocess` module.
 1. `Exercises`: example solutions to exercises to be found in the Powerpoint presentation; this is part of the "Python as a data processing language" training session.